marx-alex/if-stitch/README.md

 ## Notes

 * Since illumination of images is typically inhomogeneous, illumination correction is advisable before stitching.
 This will also improve keypoint matching.
+The stitched DAPI image shows an example without illumination correction.

 ## References